ligadata-mkhalawi/Kamanja/trunk/docs/source/admin/monit-admin.rst

-- If the :ref:`SSH<ssh-term>` connection to the main node fails, it is not possible to start/stop nodes from Monit but status of the nodes can be pulled.
+- If the :ref:`SSH<ssh-term>` connection to the main node fails, it is not possible to start/stop nodes from Monit but the status of the nodes can still be pulled.
 - Status checks are done once every specified number of seconds so, when turning a node on or off, it may take a few seconds for Monit to display the correct status.